ghetzel/webfriend/docs/reference.md

 | `"Test {my[cool][value]}"`        | `"Test yay!"`               |
 ```

+For more information on the supported formatting options, see the documentation on Python's [Format Specification Mini-Language](https://docs.python.org/2/library/string.html#formatspec)

 ## Conditional Statements

 Friendscript supports conditional statements like _if-else_ and _case-when_ (i.e: switches).
 The basic form of the if-else syntax is: